 🌟Why You'll Love this Recipe

 - Great for meal prep or making ahead of time.
-This is a perfect meal prep recipe for busy weeks.
+This is a perfect meal prep recipe to have ready to serve on busy weeknights.
 Check out my Weekly Meal Planning and Prepping Tips for more ideas.

 🥘Ingredients and Substitutions

 - Ground turkey- ground turkey is a leaner meat option.
-You can substitute it with ground beef or ground pork.
+You can substitute it with lean ground beef, ground pork or even sausage.

 - Diced tomatoes- make sure there are no added flavors such as basil in the can.
 I like to buy diced tomatoes with no salt added so I can control the sodium content of the chili.